Sudan's army says to withdraw from Abyei

 The U.N.
 Security Council demanded on May 17 that Sudan immediately and unconditionally withdraw its troops from Abyei, but Khartoum pledged only to do so after a joint military observer body was created for the area.

-"Khartoum always speaks different tongues on the same issue ... while we are trying to talk peace in Addis, the Sudan government and its armed forces are attacking South Sudan."
+"Khartoum always speak different tongues on the same issue ... while we are trying to talk peace in Addis, the Sudan government and its armed forces are attacking South Sudan," he said.

+"The intention may be they want to spoil the peace which is exactly the same thing they did last time," he said.

 Sudan's army denied the bombings.
 "We didn't violate the international border or launch any attack," Sawarmi said.